 HGH or growth hormone has rightly been called a master hormone because of its ability to affect all the other hormones and organs throughout the body.
-It helps liver to produce Insulin Growth Factor IGF1 which triggers tissue and bone growth throughout the body.
+It helps the liver to produce Insulin Growth Factor IGF1 which triggers tissue and bone growth throughout the body.

-But as you get older, your HGH production begins declining and this is what is supposed to the be the main cause of aging.
+But as you get older, your HGH production begins declining and this is what is supposed to be the main cause of aging.

-Another reason why bodybuilders, athletes, and fitness enthusiasts in general are looking to enhance their HGH levels naturally, is that it helps them look & perform better.
+Another reason why bodybuilders, athletes, and fitness enthusiasts, in general, are looking to enhance their HGH levels naturally, is that it helps them look & perform better.